Joint VA Loan: What It Is, Requirements, & How to Apply

 Joint VA loans are great options if you’re looking for some extra help when buying a home, as they provide veterans, service members, and their spouses with the opportunity to buy property while relying on multiple borrowers.

-A VA joint loan allows multiple people to work together to buy a house, even if only one of them meets the VA joint loan requirements.
+A VA joint loan allows two or more people to secure a VA mortgage, even if only one of them meets the VA joint loan requirements.
 This means that all those listed on the document will be equally held accountable when it comes time to pay off the mortgage.

 Who Can Be Included on a Joint VA Loan?